apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

 #### A note on separator characters

 The default separator character for both loaders is a comma (,).
-A common separator for input files is the tab character, which can tricky to supply on the command line.
+A common separator for input files is the tab character, which can be tricky to supply on the command line.
 A common mistake is trying to supply a tab as the separator by typing the following

     -d '\t'